 - Portfolio expansion and pipeline development We plan to continue to invest in advancing our portfolio with new delivery system alternatives to facilitate the use of CGuard and SwitchGuard by all physicians.
-We believe our delivery systems, if approved, will enable all endovascular access points including accessory devices for trans carotid artery revascularization. - Grow our presence in existing and new markets for CGuard EPS.
-We have launched CGuard EPS in most European and Latin American countries through a comprehensive distributor sales organizations network.
-We are continuing to focus on larger growing markets through this network by supporting our distributors with robust marketing and clinical education programs.
-We plan to continue to evaluate the transition to a direct selling model in certain currently served distributor markets, increasing our control on the market and gross profit margins.
-We are pursuing additional product registrations and distribution contracts with local distributors in other countries in Europe, Asia and Latin America.
-In February 2021, we executed a distribution agreement with Chinese partners for the purpose of expanding our presence in China.
-Currently, we are seeking strategic partners for a potential launch of CGuard EPS in Japan and other Asian countries.
-In addition, we plan to commercialize in the United States through a direct sales organization upon potential PMA approval of CGuard Prime. - CMS approval of National Coverage Determination (NCD) On October 11 2023, CMS issued an NCD covering the use of carotid stents (both CAS and TCAR) for the treatment of both symptomatic and asymptomatic patients either at high- or standard-surgical risk.
+We believe our delivery systems, if approved, will enable all endovascular access points including accessory devices for trans carotid artery revascularization. - CMS approval of National Coverage Determination (NCD) On October 11 2023, CMS issued an NCD covering the use of carotid stents (both CAS and TCAR) for the treatment of both symptomatic and asymptomatic patients either at high- or standard-surgical risk.
 This decision significantly increases the available market to endovascular procedures.
 Previously, only symptomatic patients at high-risk to surgery were covered through the CMS coverage, NCA Percutaneous Transluminal Angioplasty (PTA) of the Carotid Artery Concurrent with Stenting (CAG-00085R8) Tracking Sheet (cms.gov) - Continue to leverage our MicroNet technology to develop additional applications for interventional cardiologists and vascular surgeons.
 In addition to the applications described above, we believe that we will eventually be able to utilize our proprietary MicroNet technology to address imminent market needs for new product innovations to significantly improve patient care.
 We continue to broadly develop and protect intellectual property using our mesh technology.
 Examples of some areas include peripheral vascular disease and neurovascular disease. - Establish relationships with collaborative and development partners to fully develop and market our existing and future products.
 We are seeking strategic partners for collaborative research, development, marketing, distribution, or other agreements, which could assist with our development and commercialization efforts for CGuard and other potential products that are based on our MicroNet technology.